Emgage: Emgage Action

-Emgage Action has worked on various policy issues, including repealing of the Muslim Ban, fighting for human rights for Uyghur Muslims, imposing sanctions against military leaders responsible for violence against Rohingya and other minorities in Burma, advocating to address hate crimes and white supremacy, and promoting rights and freedoms for Palestinians in occupied Palestine.
+Emgage Action has worked on various policy issues, including repealing of the Muslim Ban, fighting for human rights for Uyghur Muslims, imposing sanctions against military leaders responsible for violence against Rohingya and other minorities in Burma, advocating to address hate crimes and racial supremacy, and promoting rights and freedoms for Palestinians in occupied Palestine.

 Key legislation that the organization has endorsed, and in some cases, helped pass, include the NO BAN Act, Uyghur Human Rights Policy Act, Uyghur Forced Labor Prevention Act, Burma Act, No Hate Act, and Promoting Human Rights by Ending Israeli Military Detention of Palestinian Children Act.

 The organization spearheaded a coalition letter that sought to remove Mark Kevin Lloyd, President Donald Trump's appointee as religious freedom adviser at the U.S. Agency for International Development (USAID), due to several comments that were considered Islamophobic.
 This letter was obtained by Time; subsequently, then-candidate Joe Biden condemned Lloyd, stating, "Islamophobia is a pernicious disease.
 It does not belong in the halls of government."

 Emgage PAC

 During the 2020 United States presidential election, Emgage PAC endorsed Senator Bernie Sanders in the Democratic primaries.
 CEO of Emgage PAC, Wa'el Alzayat, stated, "Senator Sanders has built a historically inclusive and forward-thinking movement: one that represents America as a set of ideas grounded in the belief that all humans are equal and worthy of a dignified life.
 Our endorsement is intended to galvanize Muslim Americans at the polls to ensure that our voices are heard."

 After Senator Sanders withdrew, the organization endorsed Joe Biden.

 Aside from presidential endorsements, Emgage PAC has made hundreds of endorsements at other national, state, and local levels.
 In 2020, the organization endorsed Rashida Tlaib for her re-election during the Michigan primaries, and made above 70,000 calls and 460,000 text messages to ensure her victory.
 Nada Al-Hanooti, the executive director of Emgage PAC's Michigan chapter, stated, "Rep. Rashida Tlaib has consistently worked for the attainment of justice and equality for all peoples, and we are confident that she will continue to do so after her victory today.
 Emgage PAC is incredibly proud to have endorsed and supported such a trailblazer, who has served as one of the first Muslim women in Congress with resilience and grace."

 Emgage PAC created the Muslim American Executive Selection Committee, which seeks to identify and recommend qualified Muslim Americans to serve in the Biden administration.
 The goal of this effort was to increase the number of Muslim Americans serving in government at all levels.

+In 2024 the PAC endorses Kamala Harris despite her stance on the war in Gaza.